Minxrod/PTC-EmkII/readme.txt

 = Execution options =

 -s = Disable sound system entirely.
 This also disables BGMCHK and the like, so is not recommended if your program needs this.
 -d = Enable a simple debugger.
-Currently, lets you track simple variables.
+Currently, lets you track simple variables, set breakpoints, and view CHR resource textures.
 -a = Enable automatic reload on program exit.
 When a PTC program ends, this will reload the startup loader program.

 = Debugger =